geradito/cd0037-API-Development-and-Documentation-project/README.md

 The application supports the following functionalities:

 1. Display questions - both all questions and by category.
-Questions show the question, category and difficulty rating by default and can show/hide the answer.
+Questions show the question, category and difficulty rating and can show/hide the answer.
 2. Delete questions.
 3. Add questions.
 4. Search for questions based on a text query string.